How to Know When to Break Up

 Delete them from social media.

-Sure, we all know people who “remained friends,” but really, recovery is much easier if you have no contact with the person and you cannot see them on social media.
+Sure, we all know people who “remained friends,” but recovery can be much easier if you have no contact with the person and cannot see them on social media.

 8. Acceptance of the reasons